austinfinnql/qvc/README.md

 ## Setup
 - Clone this repo
-- In the same directory, run the below install all dependencies
+- In the same directory, run the below to install all dependencies

         npm i

-- Start listenting for newly created `.mov` videos.
-It needs to run all the time
+- Start listenting for newly created `.mov` videos (the tool needs to run all the time)

         npm start